audionerd/RubberBandUGens/README.md

-# RubberBand UGen for SuperCollider
+# RubberBand UGens for SuperCollider

 RubberBand is a high-quality C++ library for pitch-shifting and time-stretching audio.
 I want to use it from a plugin in SuperCollider.
 This code doesn't work yet!
 But I'm learning!